openzipkin/zipkin-ruby/build-bin/README.md

 Test is normal, except there's a matrix in [CI setup](../.github/workflows/test.yml).

-To create a release, push a N.M.L tag (ex `0.47.2`).
+To create a release, push a MAJOR.MINOR.PATCH tag (ex `0.47.2`).
 Below are details about the deployment process.

 Notably, the [gem version](../lib/zipkin-tracer/version.rb) is lazy set, defaulting to `0.0.0`.
-When a release N.M.L tag (ex `0.47.2`) is pushed, this file is overwritten as a side effect of running [deploy].
+When a release MAJOR.MINOR.PATCH tag (ex `0.47.2`) is pushed, this file is overwritten as a side effect of running [deploy].
 The release version is not written into git history except as a part of [../CHANGELOG.md].

 [//]: # (Below here should be standard for all projects)